TrainWeb.org Facebook Page

 Our train returned across the Devil's Gate Viaduct.

-One last look at our locomotive.
-A special thank you to the Georgetown Loop Railroad for having us here today.
-We drove back to Georgetown.
+Our locomotive at Silver Plume.
+A special thank you to the Georgetown Loop Railroad for hosting us.

-The Georgetown Colorado & Southern station.
-From here we drove to the Super 8 Motel in Westminster and had dinner at the Perkins Restaurant next door.
-I worked on stories before calling it a night.
+On the way back to Georgetown, we stopped for the Colorado and Southern station, then drove to the Super 8 Motel in Westminster.
+After dinner at the Perkins Restaurant next door, I worked on travelogues before calling it a night.

 RETURN TO THE MAIN PAGE